HGILLIS/Practice-Repo-FA2022/flpoly_student.md

 - F1

-- Coolinig as shown in this website <https://links.hgillis.com/favorite-recipes>
+- Cooking as shown in this website <https://links.hgillis.com/favorite-recipes>

 ***